DECODEproject/decode-mobile-app/README.md

     Chainspace is the blockchain used in Decode.
 It can be run in a Docker container locally for testing purposes following the instructions [here](https://github.com/DECODEproject/chainspace/tree/xplore#building-with-docker).

+5. Chainspace operations

+    In order to create and, later, close a petition, we need to start the 'decidim-decode-connector' that you can find [here](https://github.com/DECODEproject/decidim-decode-connector).
+This server will be in charge of create and close the Chainspace block where the votes are registered.

 ### Future Development

 (See Issues in Github for more information)